shadiSummer/1002_TNSM/README.md

 ## Problem Description

-The problem involves optimizing a population of chromosomes, where each chromosome consists of three genes.
-The values of the genes are read from a text file called `gene_values.txt`, which contains 250 lines.
+The problem involves optimizing a population of chromosomes, each consisting of three genes.
+The values of the genes are read from a text file called `gene.txt`, which contains 250 lines.
 Each line represents a gene and consists of three numbers: gene value, bandwidth, and delay.

 The fitness of each chromosome is calculated using the formula: `0.6 * a + 0.4 * b`, where `a` is the total sum of the bandwidth of the three genes in the chromosome, and `b` is the difference between the delays of the genes.